Faucets-io/OxX/README.md

 - Check your current balance and referral count
 - Withdraw your balance when eligible (4 referrals & 1000 naira minimum)
 - Set your bank information for withdrawals
-- Access the AI Assistant for personalized growth strategies
 - Connect with other users in the Group Chat

-## 🤖 AI Assistant
-The bot includes an intelligent AI assistant that helps users maximize their earnings:

-- Provides personalized advice on referral strategies
-- Offers tips for consistent daily/weekly income
-- Suggests effective ways to share referral codes
-- Guides users on withdrawal timing and banking setup

-To enable enhanced AI capabilities, obtain an OpenAI API key and add it to your `.env` file.
-Without an API key, the assistant will still function using predefined responses.